Wisconsin Cheese is steeped in history and tradition, and staying true to that legacy is something Master Cheesemaker Bill Hanson knew he had to do.

-Back in 1979, a cheesemaker at this very factory noticed that they had a little bit of Colby and a little bit of Monterey Jack left over at the end of each shift – but not enough to sell either cheese on its own.
-Well here in Wisconsin, we hate to see good cheese go to waste.
+Back in 1979, a cheesemaker at this very factory noticed that they had a little bit of Colby and a little bit of Monterey Jack left over at the end of each shift but not quite enough to sell either cheese on its own.
+Well, here in Wisconsin, we hate to see good cheese go to waste.

 So this legendary matchmaker got buttery orange Colby together with creamy white Monterey Jack, and discovered they were a match made in heaven.

 Today, you can still visit the factory where it all went down, thanks to Bill Hanson, a Master Cheesemaker who left the corporate side of the cheese world to resurrect Arena after it fell on hard times in the '90s.

 “I just felt it was time to get back to my roots,” says Bill, whose 40+ year career started in small factories like this one.
 It’s those places where he says he learned “the true artistry of making cheese.”

 Bill’s story is a classic Wisconsin cheesemaker saga: born into a dairy farming family, he got curious about life beyond the barn and “you could always get a job in a cheese factory.”
 He did just that, but quickly discovered it ain’t so easy being cheesy.

 “You'd walk in on the first day and they would give you the worst and the most miserable jobs there were,” Bill says, recalling grueling hours spent scrubbing copper kettles and muscling 200-pound wheels out of the brine tank at a local Swiss cheese factory.

 Only the ones who survived the hazing were deemed worthy of learning the craft.

 For Bill, these early challenges were well worth the later rewards.